-In July 2018, the Government published a Mental Capacity (Amendment) Bill, which if passed into law will reform the Deprivation of Liberty Safeguards (DoLS), and replace them with a scheme known as the Liberty Protection Safeguards (although the term is not used in the Bill itself).
+In July 2018, the government published a Mental Capacity (Amendment) Bill, which passed into law in May 2019.
+It replaces the Deprivation of Liberty Safeguards (DoLS) with a scheme known as the Liberty Protection Safeguards (although the term is not used in the Bill itself).

-The Bill draws heavily on the Law Commission’s proposals for reforming DoLS, but generally does not address some of the wider MCA reforms that the Law Commission suggested.
-So proposed reforms around supported decision-making and best interests are not included, although the omissions have proved controversial, and may be challenged as the Bill goes through Parliament.
+The Act draws to some extent on the Law Commission’s proposals for reforming DoLS, but generally does not address some of the wider MCA reforms that the Law Commission suggested.
+So proposed reforms around supported decision-making and best interests are not included, although those omissions, and other changes from the Law Commission’s suggestions proved controversial as the Bill went through Parliament.

 Key features of the Liberty Protection Safeguards (LPS) include:

-- Like DoLS (but contrary to the Law Commission’s suggestion) they start at 18.
-There is no statutory definition of a deprivation of liberty beyond that in the Cheshire West and Surrey Supreme Court judgement of March 2014 – the acid test.
+- In line with the Law Commission’s suggestion they start at 16 years old.
+There is no statutory definition of a deprivation of liberty beyond that in the Cheshire West and Surrey Supreme Court judgement of March 2014 – the ‘acid test’

-- For hospitals, be they NHS or private, the responsible body will be the ‘hospital manager’.
+- For NHS hospitals, the responsible body will be the ‘hospital manager’.

-- For arrangements under Continuing Health Care outside a hospital, the responsible body will be the local CCG (or Health Board in Wales).
+- For arrangements under Continuing Health Care outside of a hospital, the ‘responsible body’ will be their local CCG (or Health Board in Wales).

-- In all other cases – such as in care homes, supported living schemes (including for self-funders), the responsible body will be the local authority.
+- In all other cases – such as in care homes, supported living schemes etc. (including for self-funders), and private hospitals, the responsible body will be the local authority.